IDMNYU/IDM_Faculty_FAQ/tcs_class_funds.md

 # TCS Class Funds

-The TCS Department can provide funds to support TCS \(including Integrated Digital Media\) courses, **up to $300 per class.** Funds can be used for field trips, class activities, food, guest lecturers, etc. Funds cannot be used for books or equipment.
+The TCS Department can provide funds to support TCS \(including Integrated Digital Media\) courses, **up to $300 per class.** Funds can be used for field trips, class activities, food, guest lecturers, etc. Funds cannot be used for books, equipment, paying for a sub, etc.

+You must apply for funds before April 1.
+It's recommended to do it at the begimnning of the semester before the funds are cut off. https://docs.google.com/forms/d/e/1FAIpQLSdH3bWurEYXQPw-BKDbmMY7p2o0nQatNQj2jPh-6jgmMvkeTg/viewform

 Paulette Bancroft may or may not be able to charge a field trip in advance.
 If she can not, you can be reimbursed.